 Thinking of becoming a licensed financial professional?
-You’ll likely have to take one – or several – licensing exams.
-The Series 63 exam focuses on a financial professional’s ethical and fiduciary obligations.
+You’ll likely have to take one, if not several, licensing exams.
+The Series 63 exam is one of the popular exams and it focuses on a financial professional’s ethical and fiduciary obligations.
 Read on to learn who should hold a Series 63 license and what the exam entails.
+If you’re looking to find a financial advisor yourself, use SmartAsset’s free matching tool to find one.

 The Series 63 exam, formerly known as the Uniform Securities State Law Exam, is the required test for those who wish to become an investment professional.
 In other words, it’s the exam for those who want to be able to buy and sell financial products like stocks, bonds, mutual funds or annuities.
 It focuses on the ethical and fiduciary obligations that one must uphold as an investment professional.
 This ensures that the client’s best interests are always top of mind.